10x-Engineers/clang-builtin-tutorial/README.md

 ```
 def : Pat<(int_riscv_dummy_IType GPR:$rs1, simm12:$imm12), (DUMMYITYPE GPR:$rs1, simm12:$imm12)>;
 ```
-You can repeat the steps 9, 10 and 11 for `dummyIType`.
+You can repeat the steps 9 and 10 for `dummyIType`.
 In the testing, just change the name to the respective builtin and pass two arguments, one for `rs1` and other for `imm12`.